ESAT Chemistry: Revision Notes

 Sometimes testedC12.5

-This topic covers how to represent the reactions at the electrodes during electrolysis using half-equations, which show the specific gain or loss of electrons for each substance.
+Half-equations represent the reactions at the electrodes during electrolysis, showing the specific gain or loss of electrons for each substance.

 Revise this topic ›The Process of Electroplating